About

 Staff

-Reverend Neil Gardner, MA BD – Minister Neil Gardner has served in Canongate Kirk since 2006 .
+Reverend Neil Gardner, MA BD DL – Minister Neil Gardner has served in Canongate Kirk since 2006 .
 During that time, he has extended the Kirk’s involvement in the Parish and in the wider community and has led the modernisation of the Kirk’s approaches to congregational and community fellowship, while maintaining the Kirk’s liturgical and historic traditions. …

 The Church of Scotland